Your dream destination

 The customs regulations of Uzbekistan are similar with those of many countries around the world.
 However, it should be noted that certain drugs that are allowed in Europe and America may contain substances whose import is prohibited or restricted in Uzbekistan.

-If you’re not importing medicines that need to be declared, and have less than 2000 USD in cash (or equivalent in another currency), then you do not need to fill out a customs declaration, and you can go through the "green corridor".
+If you’re not importing medicines that need to be declared and have less than 10000 USD in cash (or equivalent in another currency), then you do not need to fill out a customs declaration and you can go through the "green corridor".

-If you have certain prescription medications link and/or more than 2000 USD, then it will be necessary to fill in the customs declaration, on which you’ll be asked to list all the money, valuables and medicines on your person.
+If you have certain prescription medications and/or more than 10000 USD, then it will be necessary to fill in the customs declaration form, on which you’ll be asked to list all the money, valuables and medicines on your person.
 Later, when leaving Uzbekistan, you’ll need to show this original declaration at the border and also fill out a new one.

 What should I expect when exiting Uzbekistan?